-We unveiled two eagerly anticipated brands.
-Enlight promises to harness the power of the sun to bring light, connectivity and convenience to the millions living with unreliable electricity.
-Ulinzi Latex promises to boost access to family planning and bring new impetus in the fight against HIV/AIDS.
-By 2022, it aims to become the largest male latex condom manufacturer for the institutional market by volume.
+We unveiled our eagerly anticipated solar company, Enlight, and its Solar Shelter Kit innovation.
+Enlight the promises to harness the power of the sun to bring light, connectivity and convenience to the millions living with unreliable electricity.
+Visit www.nrs-enlight.com to learn more.

 Jerry Bucket officially launched